 Concurrently, pipes were built and cased in different countries: India, Italy, France and Argentina.
 Once in Tierra del Fuego, the pipes were assembled and welded on an assembly vessel to form a 77 km pipeline.
 This pipeline connects the platform with the Total Austral gas treatment plant located onshore Tierra del Fuego.

 At the end of August 2015, the jacket -the submerged part of the platform- was successfully fixed to the seabed through pillars in each of the jacket's four legs.
 In October, once the jacket was fixed, the upper part of the platform -the deck- was set up.

 The field started up after the development well drilling stage in February 2016.

 A technically complex offshore project

 This project posed many challenges.
-In the first place, it was a technically complex operation which demanded the participation of a multidisciplinary team located in different places around the world: Argentina, France, Italy, Singapore, Spain, the US, South Korea, Japan, India and Chile.
+Firstly, it was a technically complex operation which demanded the participation of a multidisciplinary team located in different places around the world: Argentina, France, Italy, Singapore, Spain, the US, South Korea, Japan, India and Chile.